cloudera-labs/cloudera-deploy/README.md

 ### Upgrades

 The `cldr-runner` image updates fairly often to include the latest libraries, new features and fixes.
-Depending on how `ansible-navigator` is configured, the application  will check for an updated container image if it is missing.
+Depending on how `ansible-navigator` is configured (see the `ansible-navigator.yml` file), the application  will check for an updated container image only if it is missing.

 You can easily change this behavior; change your `ansible-navigator.yml` configuration in your project to: